planck-repl/planck/site/src/performance.md

 The first time you run Planck this way, it will save the results of compilation into your cache directory.
 Then subsequent executions will use the cached results instead.

 In addition to caching compiled JavaScript, the associated analysis metadata is cached.
-This makes it possible for Planck to know the symbols in a namespace, their docstrings, etc., without having to consult the original source.
-For additional speed, this analysis metadata is written using Transit instead of, say, edn as is currently done today by the ClojureScript compiler.
+This makes it possible for Planck to know the symbols in a namespace, their docstrings, _etc._, without having to consult the original source.
+For additional speed, this analysis metadata is written using Transit instead of, say, **edn** as is currently done today by the ClojureScript compiler.

 This caching works for